Himashi-Karunathilake/Online-Music-Store/README.md

 Certain music files and videos will be missing due to their large sizes.

 All music files, videos and albums used were strictly for educational purposes.
-No copyirght infringement intended.
+No copyright infringement intended.